The Directors present the THIRTY SEVENTH ANNUAL REPORT with the auditedfinancial statements of the Company for the financial year ended March 31 2021.

 21. TRANSFER OF AMOUNTS TO INVESTOR EDUCATION AND PROTECTION FUND

-A statement containing particulars of employees as required under Section 197(12) ofthe Companies Act 2013 read with Rule 5(2) of the Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 is provided in "Annexure 9"forming part of this Report.
+A statement containing particulars of employees as required under Section 197(12) ofthe Companies Act 2013 read with Rule 5(2) of the Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 is provided in "Annexure 6"forming part of this Report.
 As per the first proviso to Section 136(1) of the Act theAnnual Report is being sent to the members excluding the aforesaid annexure.
 The saidinformation is available for inspection at the registered office of the Company duringworking hours.
 Any member interested in obtaining such information may write to theCompany Secretary and the same will be furnished on request.
-The full Annual Reportincluding the aforesaid information is available on the Company's website.

-The Company has Internal Complaints Committees (ICC) established in accordance with theaforesaid Act for addressing sexual harassment incidents.
+The Company has Internal Complaints Committees (IC) established in accordance with theaforesaid Act for addressing sexual harassment incidents.

 The Company has not made any loans guarantees or investments during the year underreview pursuant to the provisions of Section 186 of the Companies Act 2013.

 25. MATERIAL CHANGES AND COMMITMENTS AFFECTING THE FINANCIAL POSITION OF THE COMPANY: